Young woman lays on her couch holding credit card and looking at laptop.

 Why should you ask for a credit line increase?

-A bigger credit line can be helpful when paying for unexpected emergencies, larger purchases, or smaller day-to-day expenses.
+A bigger credit line is helpful when you have emergencies, larger purchases, or an increase in expenses.

-Getting a higher credit limit improves your credit utilization ratio if you keep your spending the same.
-Generally speaking, keeping a credit balance that is a low percentage of your total available credit is considered responsible credit use, and may help your credit score.
+Getting a higher credit limit improves your credit utilization ratio (the percentage of available credit in use) if you keep your spending the same.
+Generally speaking, keeping a credit balance that’s a low percentage of your total available credit is considered responsible credit use, and may help your credit score.

-Employers may also conduct a background check before bringing you on board, and they may want to understand your handling of credit, especially if your new job will entail handling money or finances.
+Employers may also conduct a background check before bringing you on board.
+An employer may want to understand how you handle credit, especially if your new job will entail handling money or finances.

 When should you request a credit line increase?

 People have many reasons for requesting a credit line increase.
-Perhaps you travel frequently and want to be able to put flight and hotel purchases on your card to accrue extra miles or cash back rewards, or perhaps you have a lot of work expenses for which you're reimbursed.
+If you travel frequently, you can put flight and hotel purchases on your card to accrue extra miles or cash back rewards.
+If you have a lot of work expenses for which you're reimbursed, using a credit card will free up your available cash until you’re repaid.

 Building a good credit history is partially about showing the credit issuer you can repay your credit card balance on time, every month.
 If your credit score has increased since you first got a credit card, you may be in a good position to request a credit limit increase.

-Fortunately, if you apply for a credit line increase and don’t receive it, you’ll get a letter from the issuer describing the reason why your application was denied.
+Fortunately, if you apply for a credit line increase and don’t receive it, you’ll get a letter from the issuer describing the reason why.

-If you have a student credit card that you’ve been using for at least a year, demonstrate on-time payment history, and are able to prove that you have extra income or assets, you may be able to ask for a credit limit increase.
+Do you have a student credit card that you’ve been using for at least a year?
+If you demonstrate an on-time monthly payment history and show that you have extra income (or assets), then you may be able to ask for a credit limit increase.
 That doesn’t mean it’s guaranteed, but it never hurts to check with your credit card issuer to understand your options.

-Relatedly, once you earn your diploma you can ask your credit card company to change your student status to graduated, which might help you get an increase on your limit, especially if you've found a job after graduation.
+With a student credit card, once you earn your diploma you can ask your credit card company to graduate your student status to a traditional card, which might help you get an increase on your limit.
 This allows you to maintain your credit history and makes you eligible for potential limit increases.

 Did you know?

-It's always important to remember that your credit card issuer may have to pull your credit report when considering a credit increase request, which may result in a hard inquiry on your credit report.
+Your credit card issuer may have to pull your credit report when they consider a credit increase request.
+This may result in a hard credit inquiry on your credit report.
 Hard inquiries can impact your credit score.

 How do you ask for a Discover credit line increase?